+A. Emergency Response Drills.
+The operator shall demonstrate the effectiveness of the emergency response plan by responding to one planned emergency response drill per year, which shall be conducted in conjunction with the Los Angeles County Fire Department.
 Emergency response drills required by other agencies that involve the Los Angeles County Fire Department can be used to satisfy this provision.
 In addition, the operator shall demonstrate the effectiveness of the emergency response plan by responding to not more than two unannounced drills each year, which may be called at the discretion of the Los Angeles County Fire Department or Petroleum Administrator at the oil field.
 If critical operations are then underway at the oil field, the operator need not respond to a unannounced drill to the extent such a response would, as a result of such critical operations, create an undue risk of personal injury or property damage, but in such case the operator must promptly explain the nature of the critical operations, why response is not possible, and when the critical operations will be completed.

-- C. Response Manual and Oil Spill Contingency Plan.
-The operator shall submit an Oil Spill Contingency Plan approved by the Los Angeles County Fire Department, to the Petroleum Administrator which will outline response actions in the event of a spill, including a spill response trailer, equipment, and personnel training.
-Spill cleanup shall be completed under the oversight of the lead regulatory agency, with respect to oil spills, as identified in the Oil Spill Contingency Plan. - D. Safety Audit.
+- B. Safety Audit.
 The operator shall cause to be prepared an independent third-party audit, under the direction and supervision of the City, of all facilities, once constructed, including the well pads, to ensure compliance with the California Fire Code (as may be adopted by the City with modifications as applicable), applicable API and NFPA codes, EPA RMP, OSHA PSM, DOGGR and SPCC and emergency response plans requirements.
 All audit items shall be implemented in a timely fashion, and the audit shall be updated annually, as directed by the City and the Los Angeles County Fire Department.
-The final installation of the facilities shall include a seismic assessment, including walkthroughs, of equipment to withstand earthquakes prepared by a registered structural engineer in compliance with Local Emergency Planning Committee Region 1 CalARP guidance and the seismic assessment shall be updated, with walkthrough inspections, annually to ensure compliance with the codes and standards at the time of installation. - E. Community Alert System.
-The operator shall implement a community alert notification system, or utilize an existing system operated by the Police, Sheriff or Fire Department, to automatically notify area residences and businesses in the event of an emergency at an oil or gas site that would require residents to take shelter or take other protective actions. - F. Fire Safety Measures.
-The operator shall implement the following fire safety measures: - 1.
-The operator shall ensure that design and construction comply with applicable codes and standards for equipment spacing, particularly those related to flare location and distances to public areas, installation of fire detection and prevention systems, flame detection, flammable gas detection, fire foam, and associated alarms and alert systems.
-The design and construction compliance status shall be verified by thirdparty audits overseen by the City. - 2.
-The operator shall develop emergency response plans addressing the site's fire-fighting capabilities pursuant to the most recent NFPA requirements, the California Fire Code (as may be adopted by the City with modifications as applicable), Los Angeles County Fire Department, California Code of Regulations, and API requirements, in coordination with Los Angeles County Fire Department and the City of Carson.
-These plans shall include, but not be limited to, fire monitor placement, fire water capabilities, fire detection capabilities, fire foam requirements, site condition relating to fire-fighting ease and prevention, and measures to reduce impacts to sensitive biological resources.
+The final installation of the facilities shall include a seismic assessment, including walkthroughs, of equipment to withstand earthquakes prepared by a registered structural engineer in compliance with Local Emergency Planning Committee Region 1 CalARP guidance and the seismic assessment shall be updated, with walkthrough inspections, annually to ensure compliance with the codes and standards at the time of installation. - C. Community Alert System.
+The operator shall implement a community alert notification system, or utilize an existing system operated by the Police, Sheriff or Fire Department, to automatically notify area residences and businesses in the event of amemergency at oil or gas facilities that would require residents to take shelter or take other protective actions. - D. Fire Safety Measures.
+The operator will implement the following fire safety measures: - 1.
+The operator shall ensure that design and construction comply with applicable codes and standards for equipment spacing particularly those related to flare location and distances to public areas, installation of fire detection and prevention systems, flame detection, flammable gas detection, fire foam, and associated alarms and alert systems.
+The design and construction compliance status shall be verified by third-party audits overseen by the City. - 2.
+The operator shall develop emergency response plans addressing the facility's fire-fighting capabilities pursuant to the most recent NFPA requirements, the California Fire Code (as may be adopted by the City with modifications as applicable), Los Angeles County Fire Department, California Code of Regulations, and API requirements, in coordination with Los Angeles County Fire Department and the City of Carson.
+These plans shall include, but not be limited to, fire monitor placement, fire water capabilities, fire detection capabilities, fire foam requirements, facility condition relating to fire-fighting ease and prevention, and measures to reduce impacts to sensitive resources.
 The plan shall also address coordination with local emergency responders and area schools and daycare facilities.